 They are from CarolinaPad.com.
 When I got home from Walmart – I went online to check out their website – lots of pretty stuff to help you organize your life and more.

-Since half the battle of getting organized is being able to stay organized, I am a big believer in labeling everything.
-Now everyone in my family knows which basket to find the paper they need.
-No more “Mom-min” anymore with – “Mom, Where is the printer paper”.
+Since half the battle of getting organized is being able to stay organized, I am a big believer in labeling everything, even my DIY paperweights on my desk.

 I attached the labels with large jewelry making jump rings, but a piece of wire or ribbon would work just as well.